Book Title: Heidi

 No discrimination going around in the world that will make life difficult for disabled people, right?

-So… due to the age of Heidi, I have decided to forgive it for the values of the time it was written.
+So… due to the age of Heidi, I have decided to forgive it for the values it presents.
 But that doesn’t mean I need to like the book.

 Orphaned Heidi lives with her gruff but caring grandfather on the side of Swiss mountain, where she befriends young Peter the goat-herd.
 She leads an idyllic life, until she is forced to leave the mountain she has always known to go and live with a sickly girl in the city.
 Will Heidi ever see her grandfather again?
 A classic tale of a young girl’s coming-of-age, of friendship, and familial love.
 (Goodreads.com)

 The plot was alright.
-It starts with an orphaned girl who is constantly passed around from home to home.
+Heidi, an orphaned child, constantly goes from home to home.

 Then the aunt returns to take her away.
-Heidi is told she must go and live with another family, the Sesemanns, in the city because a poor invalid is looking for a friend.
+Aunt Dete takes Heidi to another family, the Sesemanns, who have agreed to look after her if she is a friend to their ‘invalid’ daughter, Clara.
 The rest of the story follows her friendship with Clara, her lessons and her homesickness.

 One thing Spyri is good at is parallels.
 Heidi is fond of her grandfather, Peter’s grandmother and Clara’s grandmother.
 In fact, Clara’s grandmother’s character is similar to Peter’s, which helps Heidi settle into the house more.